bkidwell/working-in-zim/src/03-basic-features.md

 Zim has a number of differnet formats for Links listed in the Zim Manual for various kinds of relative and absolute links within the current Notebook, and for other resources that are external to the Notebook, but it's not necessary to memorize these rules up front when you're learning Zim.
 Use drag-and-drop for most hyperlinks until you find yourself making a lot of the same *kind* of Link; then if you want to learn to type the links quicker, right-click on an existing Link and Edit Properties to see what it looks like.
 Here are the simplest ways for making most kinds of Links:

-**A Page in the current notebook:**
+A Page in the current notebook
-Without clicking on any Page names in Zim's Index pane (which would navigate to that Page), expand the tree until you find the target, and then click and drag the target Page into the text of the Page where you want to make the Link.
+  ~ Without clicking on any Page names in Zim's Index pane (which would navigate to that Page), expand the tree until you find the target, and then click and drag the target Page into the text of the Page where you want to make the Link.
 Right-click on the new Link and Edit Properties as needed if you want to change the title.

-**A local file outside the Notebook or a Windows/Samba shared file:**
-Find the file in your desktop's file manager and drag it to into the text of the Zim Page where you want to Link to it.
+A local file outside the Notebook or a Windows/Samba shared file ~ Find the file in your desktop's file manager and drag it to into the text of the Zim Page where you want to Link to it.

-**Internet/local network resource:**
+Internet/local network resource
-Paste the URL directly into the page.
+  ~ Paste the URL directly into the page.
 Or type a link title and select it, then hit CTRL+L and paste the URL into the Link To field.

-TIP: Astute readers might notice that links to local files stored outside the Notebook **might not be portable** when you move or share your Notebook among more than one computer or user.
-A "Link" in Zim does not copy or cache anything; it is only a *reference* to a target.
+<div class="tip">Astute readers might notice that links to local files stored outside the Notebook **might not be portable** when you move or share your Notebook among more than one computer or user.
+A "Link" in Zim does not copy or cache anything; it is only a *reference* to a target.</div>

 TODO: See sectionon Interwiki links